 Throughout the year our Operations team complete vital work to ensure our green spaces and parkland remain beautiful and accessible for all.
 This type of work is very seasonal, find out what we do at certain times of the year below.
 Find out more about the reasons why we cut down trees.
 From improving the long-term development of the plantations within our care to removing trees which are diseased or pose safety concerns to people or property.
 We understand it may seem odd to many that we would be cutting back plants that are spread across Milton Keynes’ green space, but please rest assured; it’s a key part of our land management.
 Find out more about what coppicing is and why we do it.
 To manage our woodlands we use a combination of traditional thinning and coppicing on the trees and shrubs.
 Discover more about why have incorporated ancient techniques in our woodland management to benefit plants and wildlife.
 When you’re watching international cricket games do you often give much thought to how the bats were made?
 I bet you’d be surprised to learn that the bats used by players representing teams such as England and India were grown in Milton Keynes.
+Hay cutting involves mowing and bailing grass at a particular time of year – when there are sufficient nutrients in the grass for it to be used as food for animals during the winter months.

 Cricket Bats Willows